srph/react-timesheet/readme.md

 [WIP] Timesheets for you, and you, and for everybody!

 ## Note
 No plans to make this flexible.
-Rather, you can *fork* or get examples from this project!
+Rather, you can *fork* or get ideas from this project!

 ## Features
 Currently ad-hoc for a private school application I'm working on.